 Foreign investors are attracted by the country’s political stability, high levels of education, as well as by the incentives offered in the Free Trade Zone (FTZ) Regime.
 Costa Rica has attracted one of the highest levels of foreign direct investment per capita in Latin America.

-In 2018, Costa Rica’s Gross Domestic Product (GDP) was estimated at US$60.13 billion and its GDP per capita at the end of the year was US$12,017, higher than the average for Latin America and the Caribbean (US$9,023.05).
-According to data from the Central Bank of Costa Rica, economic growth, measured by real GDP variation, was 2.6% in 2018.
+In 2020, Costa Rica’s Gross Domestic Product (GDP) was estimated at US$61.08 billion and its GDP per capita at the end of the year was US$12,057, higher than the average for Latin America and the Caribbean (US$9,023.05).
+According to data from the Central Bank of Costa Rica, economic growth, measured by real GDP variation, was 7.6% in 2021.

 In terms of foreign trade, Costa Rica’s main import and export partner is the United States.
 The main Costa Rican products exported are medical devices, bananas, pineapples, food preparations, coffee, medicines, tires, among others.
 The main import products are raw materials, consumer goods, capital goods, fuels and lubricants, and construction materials.

-By 2018, exports of goods from the Regime amounted to US$6,093.1 million, representing 52.15% of Costa Rica’s total value of goods exports.
-The United States, Belgium, Holland, Mexico, Guatemala, Japan
+By 2020, exports of goods from the Regime amounted to US$7,117 million, representing 56.81% of Costa Rica’s total value of goods exports.
+The United States, Belgium, Holland, Mexico, Guatemala, Japan and Panama appeared in that year as the main export destinations from the regime.
+Medical devices and food preparations are among the main products exported from the free trade zones.

 Population and Society